miishthii/iot-summer-school-26/Iot Week3/README.md

+# IoT Week 3

-This folder contains all Week 2 programs and content.
+This folder contains all Week 3 programs and content.